mattermost/docs/source/deployment/cluster.rst

 .. note:: File storage is assumed to be shared between all the machines utilizing services such as NAS or Amazon S3.
 If ``"DriverName": "local"`` is used then the directory at ``"FileSettings":`` ``"Directory": "./data/"`` is expected to be a NAS location mapped as a local directory, otherwise high availability will not function correctly and may corrupt your file storage.
 If you’re using Amazon S3 for file storage then no other configuration is required.

-If you’re using the Compliance Reports feature in Enterprise Edition E20, you will need to configure the  ``"ComplianceSettings":`` ``"Directory": "./data/",`` to share between all machines or the reports may not be accessible from the System Console and only available on the local Mattermost server.
+If you’re using the Compliance Reports feature in Enterprise Edition E20, you will need to configure the  ``"ComplianceSettings":`` ``"Directory": "./data/",`` to share between all machines or the reports will only be available from the System Console on the local Mattermost server.

 Migrating to NAS or S3 from local storage is beyond the scope of this document.